dvishchu/labent-1497/docs/source/task_03.rst

     Internet  172.16.101.10           -   0000.0001.0101  ARPA   Vlan101
     Internet  172.16.101.11           0   Incomplete      ARPA

 We will start with the leaf to which the host is connected – Leaf1.
-In the host information we saw that ARP is incomplete.
+In the host information we saw that ARP is ``incomplete``.
 Lets check the same on Leaf1 and also look into the NVE peering.

 .. note::